winkywong1/miniAdventureGame/README.md

 Win: Passing all three levels
 - Number of hearts and obstacles will be recorded.
 Best result will be calculated by subtracting the number of obstacles to the number of hearts

+//

 List of features that we plan to implement:
--The obstacle and the hearts will appear randomly, which matches with the coding requirement 1.
+- The obstacle and the hearts will appear randomly, which matches with the coding requirement 1.
--
+- Separate in three files for three levels and the structure of the game